Mostafa-ElMonateh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 0-alias script creates an alias name ls value rm *
 - 1-hello_you script prints hello user, where user is the current linus user.
 - 2-path script adds /action to the global variable PATH
+- 3-paths script counts the number of directories in the PATH.